The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 Follow this four mile circular trail around the pretty villages of Seaview, Pondwell, Nettlestone and Seagrove Bay.
 The route follows local footpaths, bridleways and a small number of roads.
 You also follow the beach for a while and can enjoy easterly views over the Solent.
 A free download is available from iwight.com

 A little village near the water where you can sit and watch cricket on the village green, glass of wine almost obligatory.
-It's across the harbour from Bembridge on the far western point of the island so has its own little shingly beach, watched over by a shipping landmark in the form of an ancient church.
+It's across the harbour from Bembridge on the far eastern edge of the island and it has its own little shingly beach, watched over by a shipping landmark in the form of an ancient church.
 It's a particularly good place for rockpools and dog walks.

 Friendly, welcoming, something for everyone.

 Fabulous find in the village centre.
 Wide and varied menu, catering for most dietary needs.
 Staff are incredible.
 We ate here twice in a row, but I have no doubt that if you were in the area for a week you wouldn't run out of options.

 Traditional village pub

 I like it here.
 It's casual, frequented by locals (usually a good sign) and the food is pretty good for a village pub.
 The meat is from the local butchers and highly recommended.

 A recently opened community shop offering local produce, newspapers, fresh fruit, veg and milk.
 It's ideally situated in the middle of Seaview and a great place to stock up.
 They are only open mornings until Easter and then will extend to all day until October.

 This shop was open at 2 set times during the day, and we were pleased to see it was open until 18.30 when we stayed in Sept.
 They have a great choice of local produce including dairy items, the milk and Greek yogurt we had was delicious.
 The fruit was fresh and good quality, plus on sale were various dry goods and newspapers.
 A great selection of items.
 We will use the shop again if we return to Seaview.